socnetv/app/docs/ARCHITECTURAL_REFACTORING_ROADMAP.md

 # Priorities

 1. **WS10** — GraphicsWidget canvas rendering & features.
-Phase 1 (#250) and #260 fully shipped;
+Phase 1 (#250), #260, and the
-   future rendering-cost and feature work scoped but not prioritised yet.
+   rendering-perf regression kernel (WS6.6) all shipped; the rest of the Performance/Feature checklists remain scoped but not prioritised yet.
 2. **WS6** — regression safety (ongoing support — continuously active underneath every other
    workstream, not "next in queue").
 3. **WS5** — matrices.
 Receives the M1-continuation APSP migration from WS3.
 A2.0's empirical